By: Marilyn L. Davis

 How Do I Measure My Self-esteem Now?

 With the house closing, I no longer listened to other people’s problems and found solutions for them.
-I could not claim that I did not have enough time to figure out my problems and find my solutions.
+I could not claim that I did not have enough time to figure out my problems and find my answers.
 But then I remembered an exercise from school that I thought might help me discover me.

 W = Weaknesses (internal)